UofT-DataBootcamp-Coursework/module_7_challenge/README.md

 ![](images/TA1_02.PNG)

 Upon review of retiring_employees_by_title, it was noted that there were numerous duplicate employee records due to those employees who had title changes throughout their employment would be shown based on all their various titles.
-In order to only capture the most recent title, the data was then partitioned to show only the most recent title per employee (retiring_employees_by_title).
+In order to only capture the most recent title, the data was then partitioned to show only the most recent title per employee (retiring_employees_by_recent_title).

 ![](images/TA1_03.PNG)